Timesheet Validator - Validation Rules

 Business Logic:

 Full-day NPL or NPSL means no work should be recorded.
-If C/D are filled alongside a full-day NPL/NPSL remark (without an AM/PM marker), the entry is contradictory.
+If C/D are filled alongside a full-day NPL/NPSL entry (without an AM/PM marker), the entry is contradictory.

 Half-day NPL(AM) or NPL(PM) is valid — the employee works the other half and enters times in C/D.